-I haven’t stayed at many 5* hotels in my time living abroad but the ones I have been lucky to experience are a world of their own, each with an impeccable caliber of service, amenities, food, and design catering to a savvy traveler; the kind of traveler who wants a sublime experience, anything but ‘standard’ corporate hotel chains offer up.
+I haven’t stayed at many 5* hotels in my time living abroad, but the ones I have been lucky to experience are a world of their own, each with an impeccable caliber of service, amenities, food, and design catering to a savvy traveler; the kind of traveler who wants a sublime experience, anything but ‘standard’ corporate hotel chains offer up.

 My latest press trip took me back to Porto, Portugal to see the city’s new 5* hotel for myself.
-French hotel group Maison Albar’s first foray into Portugal with Monumental Palace is fittingly majestic and monumental and has been met with great buzz.
+French hotel group Maison Albar’s first foray into Portugal with Monumental Palace is fittingly majestic and monumental and has been met with a great buzz.
 The company revived a historic building from the 1920s on what locals call the Champs Elysee of Porto.
-Five* Monumental Palace is situated on the wide Avenida dos Aliados, one of the prettiest avenues in the city and home to Porto’s early twentieth-century grandeur.
+Five* Monumental Palace is situated on the wide Avenida dos Aliados, one of the prettiest avenues in the city and home to Porto’s early-twentieth-century grandeur.
 Porto’s growth as a travel destination has meant more investment and exciting growth by international companies like Maison Albar.

 Disclaimer: my trip to Monumental Palace was part of a collaboration for this blog; all thoughts and opinions are my own.

-ART DECO AND BELLe EPOQUE REDESIGNED FOR THE 21ST CENTURY
+ART DECO AND BELLE EPOQUE REDESIGNED FOR THE 21ST CENTURY

 To me, the most fascinating hotels have history, a rich context that serves as a fitting backdrop to their beauty and place in a city.
 This particular building was built in 1923 and was restored and revitalized keeping French art de vivre alive and well as well as the colorful and spirited Portuguese flair.
 The facade was kept and restored, and the interior design reflects what the hotel would’ve looked like in its heyday.
 It’s worth mentioning all furniture and design elements were custom made for Monumental Palace, creating a one of a kind world.